haotian2006/Chrono/docs/Learn/Usage.md

 #### Notes

-- If **no model** is passed, Chrono will still create a server‑owned NPC entry for headless tracking
+- You must use ChronoServer/ChronoClient's npc registration function if you want to perform headless tracking without a model.
+NpcRegistry requires a model for it to work.
 - `PushNPCTransform` **updates the NPC’s snapshot**, which Chrono automatically interpolates on all clients.
-Use this for headless tracking without a physical model
+NpcRegistry will automatically call this if you change the CFrame of a npc registered within it on the server.
 - NPCs are treated the same as players except they will have a fixed interpolation buffer

 ---